umatter/OpenAIR/README.md

 ```

 Then, you can start chatting with the model.
 The simplest way of interacting with ChatGPT is the `chat()`-function.
-Using it is essentially the same as interacting with with ChatGPT via the web GUI (https://chat.openai.com/chat).
+Using it is essentially the same as interacting with ChatGPT via the web GUI (https://chat.openai.com/chat).

 ```r
 # use chat() to interact with ChatGPT through the R console